yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

   <p>Tip</p>
 </div>
 <div class="message-body">
-  This guide is all about interacting with Yetibot from the the user's perspective.
+  This guide is all about interacting with Yetibot from the user's perspective.
 It documents runtime usage and many of the available commands.

 - If you're more interested in Yetibot's internals or building features, check